 From the first page, the reader is grossed out by Joe’s excrement filled nightmares.
 These become a recurring symbol throughout the book.
 If you’re thinking, ‘Leigh, why would I want to read a book that has poop in it?’, I must protest- as time goes by, with enough exposure, it stops grossing you out.
 It becomes normal.
 Don’t let the first page turn you off to reading the rest of this excellent book.
 We in the West are fond of asking, “How could Nazis slaughter innocent people and feel nothing?
 How can terrorists today strap on a bomb and murder innocent people, including women and children?”
 We often protest, “I could never do something like that!”
 The truth is that the more we are exposed to the disgusting, the more normal disgusting becomes.
 Once something seems normal, it becomes allowable, possibly commonplace, and can eventually be encouraged by an entire society.
 And placed in the right circumstances, most people could, in fact, find themselves committing an act they never thought themselves capable of.
 These themes are very appropriate for our times and I recommend this book to any adult concerned about the rise of white nationalism and fascism in the Western nations, and the effects of terrorism across the globe.
 This gripping book forces us to reflect on whether we are making the best choices for dealing with our collective problems.
 This book has been referred to as Dystopian, however, I feel it is frighteningly closer to our current reality than 1984 ever was.

 I loved this book.
 I felt a surprising range of emotions regarding both the characters and the wider world we live in today.
 I often paused to reflect on my own feelings about the topics raised, learning more about myself and my own views in the process.
 I was thrust into a fictional account of a journey that has been real for someone, somewhere.
 The author did a great deal of research on the topic of radicalization; it shines through.
 If you’re looking for a feel-good book to relax with in the bubble bath, this isn’t it.
 But if you want a serious, engaging Dystopian read that you can’t put down, this is the book for you.
+This book is at Swiftly Sharpens The Fang.

 You can find this book along with Stuart Kenyon’s other works at Stuart Kenyon on Amazon.